sidebase/nuxt-auth/README.md

 ##### Example with a custom Strapi JWT provider

-Here's what a full config can look like, we allow authentication via Strapi with the `CredentialsProvider`
+This section gives an example of how the `NuxtAuthHandler` can be configured to use Strapi JWTs for authentication via the `CredentialsProvider` provider.

 Ther are five places to configure `nuxt-auth` to work with Strapi:
 - `STRAPI_BASE_URL` in `.env`: Add the Strapi environment variable to your .env file.